ChunyiLi322/AeroReq2LTL/README.md

-# NL2FL web
+# Space2LTL web

 ## About

-This is a demo project for natural language to logical language.
-The project is in /nl2flweb.
+This is the web project for natural language to logical language.

 It was made using  **Anaconda3**  + **Python** + **Django** and database is **SQLite**.
 **Bootstrap** was used for styling.